restfulapi/restful-api/README.md

     }

 This is a simple example.
 In general, a marshalling service implementation would be written to handle multiple classes by delegating to another framework (JAXB, etc) to accomplish marshalling.

+Implementations that return bbyte[] or an InputStream can be used to support marshalling for resources that have binary representations, such as PDF.

 ##Restricting representations to responses or requests only.
 You may have situations in which a resource representation is only intended to be used in a response or request, but not both.
 For example, you may have a complex representation that fully renders nested objects that is appropriate to return in list and show operations, but that you don't want to have to consume for create or update operations.
 You can (indirectly) control this, by controlling whether the representation has an extractor or marshalling framework defined.